PostHog/posthog.com/contents/blog/multi-product-pricing.md

 category: CEO diaries
 ---

 PostHog started as a single product company.
-We just sold product analytics with a bunch of large extra features thrown in - session replay, feature flagging, experimentation, and even a Customer Data Platform.
+We just sold product analytics with a bunch of large extra features thrown in – session replay, feature flagging, experimentation, and even a Customer Data Platform.

 We charged by event ingested.
-Obviously, we wound up with abuse - a handful of high volume users would send zero events, but would use our Javascript snippet to do just session replay, to store _millions_ of recordings.
+Obviously, we wound up with abuse – a handful of high volume users would send zero events, but would use our Javascript snippet to do just session replay, to store _millions_ of recordings.

 We decided a multi product pricing strategy had long term advantages, and - to be frank - we had to stop people abusing recording, and we didn't want to limit it for users already paying us a healthy amount.

 ## It's a way to take extra products seriously

-The most important thing, but the one we didn't anticipate, was charging for session recording very quickly led to more usage.
+The most important thing, but the one we didn't anticipate, was charging for session replay very quickly led to more usage.

-Eh?
+Why?
 Positioning.

-If you see two products listed side-by-side on a website, you know each is being treated as a first class citizen.
+If you see two products listed side-by-side on a website, you know each is being treated as a first-class citizen.
 Beforehand, we were "product analytics++".
 That meant no one was taking our session replay feature seriously.

 The moment we started charging, more users realized the feature existed, the more seriously they took it, and the more demanding their feedback.
 Paying users are less bug tolerant!

-We put a small team on it, who quickly iterated with customers and improved the quality.

-Growth of session replay took off - it now has similar daily usage to product analytics.
+We put a small team on it, who quickly iterated with customers and improved the product.
+Session replay took off as a result – it now has similar daily usage to product analytics.

 ## Focusing on paying customers can improve the free product